Event Target for Splunk

 Click New token in order to generate a new token with custom settings, then take note of the value of that token.
 The

 splunk_hec_token) is also suitable for use with the TriggerMesh event Target for Splunk.

 This procedure is described in more detail in the Splunk documentation: Set up and use HTTP Event Collector in Splunk Web.

 Open the Bridge creation screen and add a Target of type

 In the Target creation form, give a name to the event Target and add the following information:

 - HEC Endpoint: URL of the HTTP Event Collector (HEC).
 This URL varies depending on the type of Splunk installation (Enterprise, self-service Cloud, managed Cloud).
 Only the scheme, hostname, and port (optionally) are evaluated, the URL path is trimmed if present.

-- HEC Token: Reference to a TriggerMesh secret containing a token for authenticating requests against the HEC, as described in the previous section.
+- HEC Token: Reference to a TriggerMesh secret containing a token for authenticating requests against the HEC, as discussed in the prerequisites.

 - Index: Name of the index to send events to.
 When undefined, events are sent to the default index defined in the HEC token's configuration.

 Save button, you will be taken back to the Bridge editor.
 Proceed to adding the remaining

 After submitting the Bridge, and allowing for some configuration time, a green check mark on the main Bridges page indicates that the Bridge with the Splunk Target was successfully created.